dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/statements/attach.md

 <div id="rrdiagram1"></div>

-`ATTACH` allows DuckDB to operate on multiple database files, and allows for transfer of data between different database files.
+`ATTACH` allows DataMiner to operate on multiple database files, and allows for transfer of data between different database files.

 ## Detach